Our guide to Brazil’s wildlife

 One of the things that surprises many visitors to Zambia is that it enjoys abundant water.
 Not only the mighty Zambezi river and the renowned Victoria Falls but a plethora of lakes, swamps, ponds and rivers countrywide.
 Alongside the remarkable landscapes and water-rich scenery, Zambia’s incredible wildlife is one of the major reasons to visit.
 As well as some of Africa’s big hitters such as lions, leopards and elephants, Zambia hosts a rich variety of creatures of all sizes, and quite a few species that can only be found in this little corner of the planet.
-This is a brief introduction to Zambia’s endemic species.
+This is a brief introduction to the wildlife of Zambia and its endemic species.

 Cookson’s wildebeest